sarghir539/skifree/README.md

 * Added zoom functionality for drawing assets
 * Rhino is now twice as big (and twice as scary!)
 * Added Animation unit tests

+** 11/29/2019 **
+* Added Powerup entities and a PowerupManager
+* Ramp is now twice as big to allow for easier jumps